 Hope Mountain Cafe – 293 Wallace Street

 From woolly hats to backroad maps, headlamps to warm socks, and everything in between, a fantastic one-stop shop before your outdoor odyssey begins is Hope Outdoors.
-If you have any questions, friendly owners Lily and Daniel have an incredible knowledge base of the area’s must-do activities!
+If you have any questions, friendly owners Lily and Daniel have incredible knowledge of the area’s must-do activities.
 And, if you plan on ice skating in Manning Park, get your skates sharpened at 6th Avenue Sports.

 Walking and talking is an incredible bonding experience, and breathtaking views provide an air of romance!
 Lift your spirits with an easy walk or soar to new heights on a mountaintop trek with these remarkable hiking options in Hope (you’ll find even more here):

 Located in an 11-acre park with peaceful walking paths, the marsh provides opportunities for wildlife viewing, bird watching, and photography year-round, as well as being a spawning and rearing channel for coho, pink, and chum salmon.
 Add in a dash of exquisite mountain views and you have the recipe for a romantic, hand-in-hand walk!

 INTERMEDIATE: Kw’okw’echíwel Stl’áleqem – The Dragon’s Back Trail